yds12/tarsila/docs/user_guide.md

 > possibly happen with new major versions.

 Eventually you will want your finished work to be usable as a regular image outside of Tarsila.
-For this, chose the `File > Export image` option.
+For this, chose the `File > Export Image` option.
 You can choose the `.png` or `.jpg` extensions while naming your file.

-Similarly, to import an image into your canvas, use the menu item `File > Import image`.
+Similarly, to import an image into your canvas, use the menu item `File > Import Image`.
 The image will appear as a selected floating image, that can be moved, deleted, copied etc. If the image is too big, it will resize your canvas so that it can fit.
-If you don't want that, you can resize your canvas back to its previous size with the `File > Resize canvas` option.
+If you don't want that, you can resize your canvas back to its previous size with the `File > Resize Canvas` option.